 Tamir is a frequent speaker on trust and estate topics.
 He has been a keynote speaker for the Foundation for Accounting Education (FAE) Estate Administration Conference and has authored numerous articles on a variety of subjects.

-Tamir has published work in the Law Firm Partnership & Benefits Report and Accounting and Financial Planning for Law Firms; he has also been featured in several webinars and quoted in The New York Times.
+Tamir is a member of the Estate Planning Council of NYC and is currently serving on the Estate Planning Committee of the New York State Society of Certified Public Accountants (NYSSCPA).
 Tamir completed his Bachelor’s Degree in Science – Business Administration with a focus in Accounting & Finance at the Boston University School of Management and completed his Juris Doctor at Brooklyn Law School.
 He is fluent in Hebrew & conversant in Farsi.